nimmis/docker-ubuntu/README.md

 if the container has the command `CMD ["bash"]` then bash process will get the SIGTERM signal and terminate.
 All other processes running on the system will just stop without the possibility to shutdown correclty

+### News

+If access to internet the container will automaticly set correct timezone

 ### my_init init script